zhumingpassional/RLSolver/README.md

 	</div>
 </a>

-Pattern I: In left part of of the above figure, the initial state is empty, i.e., no node is selected.
+Pattern I: Take graph maxcut as an example.
+In left part of of the above figure, the initial state is empty, i.e., no node is selected.
 Then we select node 1 with the maximum Q-value and add it to the state, thus the new state is [1].
 The reward is 2.

 Pattern II: policy-based methods first formulate the CO problem as a QUBO problem, and then learn a policy using say REINFORCE algorithm to minimize the Hamiltonian objective function.